 Values written to the timer are not always directly readable in the AT architecture.
-However, the 82C465MV shadows these values as they are written so that they can be read back later through the configuration registers.
-The values from index 90h to 96h are valid only when a Counter Mode Command byte for the counter has been written to the timer register at I/O port 043h.
-Setting bits 043h[5:4] = 11 starts the sequence.
+However, the 82C465MV shadows these values as they are written so that they can be read back later through the configuration registers (see Table 4-71).
+The values from SYSCFG 90h to 96h are valid only when a Counter Mode Command byte for the counter has been written to the timer register at I/O Port 043h.
+Setting Port 043h[5:4] = 11 starts the sequence.